Status substitution and conspicuous consumption: Model

 \end{defn}

 In the interest of brevity, we will just refer to this as `centrality'.
 It will also be convenient to define the average centrality of agents with a given identity.
 Formally, let $\mathcal{C}_\theta = \frac{1}{|I(\theta)|} \sum_{k \in I(\theta)} C_k$ be the average centrality of agents with identity $\theta$.
-Note that our eigenvalue condition applies to the network $H$ (rather than $G$).
-It ensures that the matrix inverse in \Cref{eq:bonacich centrality} is well-defined.
+And to ensure centrality is well-defined (and that an equilibrium exists) impose the eigenvalue standard to linear-quadratic games \citep{ballester2006s, bramoulle2016oxford}.
+We also need the marginal benefit of consumption $S'_x(\cdot)$ to be bounded.